VerticalRelevance/GPNKnowledgeTransfer/codebuild/README.md

 ## Build Scripts

 The repository includes several **build scripts** located in the `codebuild/` folder.
-These scripts are used by AWS CodeBuild to execute the build process for the React app.
+These scripts are used by AWS CodeBuild to execute the build process for the React app and handle Dockerization.

 ### `buildspec.yml`

-The `buildspec.yml` file defines the steps that CodeBuild will execute.
+The `buildspec.yml` file defines the sequence of steps that CodeBuild will execute.
+This file is responsible for running the `scripts/build.sh` script to build a Docker image, installing dependencies, and deploying the built image to Amazon ECR.

+#### Key Phases in `buildspec.yml`

+1. **Install Dependencies**:
+   - Installs any required tools and dependencies, including Docker CLI, necessary for building and managing Docker containers.

+2. **Pre-Build Phase**:
+   - Authenticates to Amazon ECR using the AWS CLI to ensure CodeBuild can push Docker images to ECR.

+3. **Build Phase**:
+   - Executes the `scripts/build.sh` script, which builds a Docker container that includes all dependencies needed to run the React application.
 This includes:

-1. **Install Dependencies**: Installs the required npm packages for the React app.
-2. **Build the App**: Runs the build command (`npm run build`) to create the production-ready version of the React app.
-3. **Deploy**: Optionally, this step can deploy the built app to an S3 bucket or other hosting service.
+     - Installing dependencies using `npm`.
+     - Compiling the application for production using `npm run build`.
+   - The Docker container is tagged with the repository URI and version, preparing it for upload to ECR.

+4. **Post-Build Phase**:
+   - Executes the `scripts/upload.sh` script, which pushes the Docker image to Amazon ECR, making it available for deployment in subsequent stages of the pipeline.

 ### `build.sh`

-The `build.sh` script provides a more customized build process for the React app.
-It can include additional steps such as linting, testing, or custom deployment logic.
+The `scripts/build.sh` script is a custom shell script responsible for:

+1. **Building the Docker Image**: The script defines a Dockerfile (or uses an existing one) that installs all dependencies and builds the React app within a containerized environment.
+This ensures that the application is packaged with the required dependencies in a consistent environment.

+2. **Tagging the Image**: After building the image, it is tagged using the ECR repository URI and the current Git commit hash (or another unique identifier) to ensure version control of images.

+3. **Running Local Tests (Optional)**: If specified, the script can run tests on the application to verify its integrity before deployment.

+The result is a Docker image that encapsulates the production-ready React application, along with all dependencies.

-### How to Use
+### `upload.sh`

-These build scripts will be automatically executed by the AWS CodeBuild project that is provisioned by the Terraform code in the `sample.tf` file.

-If you want to customize the build process, modify the `buildspec.yml` or `build.sh` files to suit your project needs.
+The `scripts/upload.sh` script is responsible for uploading the Docker image created by `build.sh` to Amazon ECR.
+This script performs the following steps:

+1. **Authenticate with ECR**: Ensures that the Docker CLI is authenticated with ECR to allow pushing images.

+2. **Push the Docker Image**: Pushes the Docker image to the specified ECR repository.
+The image is now available for use in the deployment phase.

+3. **Logging**: Provides logs for troubleshooting and to verify successful image upload.

 ---